 Kylie Marx (Spanish Language and Culture, BA 2020)

-Kylie is a first generation college student, and is ecstatic to have the opportunity to study abroad on the Intensive Spanish in Alicante, Spain program so she can utilize her Spanish speaking skills!
+Kylie is a first generation college student and is ecstatic to have the opportunity to study abroad on the Intensive Spanish in Alicante, Spain program so she can utilize her Spanish speaking skills!
 She's been studying Spanish since her sophomore year of high school, and this will be her first time studying abroad and getting to use Spanish outside of the classroom.
 She's hoping to gain more confidence in her Spanish speaking skills so she can become more involved in and help our Spanish speaking community here in Tacoma.
-She's looking forward to meeting new people, learning more about the culture, and taking in all of the beautiful scenery in Spain!
+She looks forward to meeting new people, learning more about the culture, and taking in all of the beautiful scenery in Spain!

 Aimee Morago (Social Welfare, BA 2020)

 Aimee is passionate about social justice advocacy.
 She will be participating in the Summer 2019 Netherlands: Comparative Criminal Justice Systems study abroad program.
 She's excited to learn more about the Dutch’s restorative justice approaches while deepening her understanding of the disproportionality that occurs within the United States’ criminal justice system.
 This is Aimee's first trip to Europe; she can't wait to explore the food and culture and potentially make new friends.